-Relying on Howey, the SEC concluded that XRP is an investment contract because people bought XRP because they expected to obtain profits, and these profits depended on Ripple’s success (i.e., “from the entrepreneurial or managerial efforts of others”).
+Relying on Howey, the SEC concluded that XRP is an investment contract because people bought XRP expecting to obtain profits, and these profits depended on Ripple’s success (i.e., “from the entrepreneurial or managerial efforts of others”).

 In response to these inflammatory claims, Ripple came out swinging with a bursting trove of allegations against the SEC.
 Highlights include:

 1. The SEC mischaracterized the legal memos’ contents